Chinmay-KR/iot-environmental-monitoring-dashboard/README.md

-# iot-environmental-monitoring-dashboard
-Real-time IoT environmental monitoring dashboard using Python and Tableau
 # Real-Time IoT Environmental Monitoring Dashboard

 This project simulates an IoT environmental monitoring system that tracks temperature, humidity, and smoke levels using Python and Tableau.